-Note: The state requires monitoring of certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Therefore, some of this data may be more than one year old.
+The EPA and State Drinking Water Program establish the safe drinking water regulations that limit the amount of contaminants allowed in drinking water.
+The table shows the concentrations of detected substances in comparison to the regulatory limits.
+Substances not detected are not included in the table.
+The state requires monitoring of certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Therefore, some of this data may be older than one year.

-MCL (Maximum Contaminant Level): The highest level of a contaminant that is allowed in drinking water.
+MCL (Maximum Contaminant Level) - The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

-MCLG (Maximum Contaminant Level Goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLG (Maximum Contaminant Level Goal) - The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-AL (Action Level): The concentration of a contaminant which, if exceeded triggers treatment or other requirements which a water system must follow.
+AL (Action Level) - The concentration of a contaminant which, if exceeded triggers treatment or other requirements which a water system must follow.